badoo/techblog/_posts/2016-07-21-segregating-android-devices-for-docker-containers.markdown

 ### Multiplexing USB ports

-So far so good, but when we installed our USB expansion card, we found there was only one USB bus on it, whereas we had five groups of devices we wanted to segregate.
+So far so good, but when we installed our USB expansion card, we found that there was only one USB bus on it, whereas we had five groups of devices we wanted to segregate.

 Having been inside ADB's source code already, I decided simply to add another environment variable: ADB_VID_PID_FILTER takes a list of vid:pid pairs, and makes adb ignore any device that doesn't match.

 The patch is below.
-There may be a slight race condition, when multiple adbd processes listening to the same USB bus try to scan the phones, but this hasn't proven to be a problem in practice.
+There may be a slight race condition, when multiple adbd processes listening to the same USB bus try to scan the phones, but in practice this hasn't proven to be a problem.

 {% highlight cpp %}
 diff --git a/adb/usb_linux.cpp b/adb/usb_linux.cpp